b00731976/MAL_Chapter_Rating_Scraper/README.md

-# MyAnimeList Manga Ratings Scraper
+# MyAnimeList Manga Chapter Ratings Scraper
 ________________________________________________________________________________________________________

 ## See how readers react to your favourite manga throughout the chapters